Looking to buy access control? Read reviews of the best brands.

-While larger offices can afford costly, sophisticated and more integrated security systems, small office security systems should be robust and affordable while offering your business integrations with the software it already uses (like Asana, Google Directory, SSO, etc.).
+While larger offices can afford costly, sophisticated, and more integrated security systems, small office security systems should be robust and affordable while offering your business integrations with the software it already uses (like Asana, Google Directory, SSO, etc.).

 Small and medium-sized businesses (SMBs) typically employ between 1 to 50 people at a time, but only a small portion are full-time employees, with an average of only about 12.
 An SMB is often a life-long family investment for owners, and you can imagine that access control violations might hurt not only their small office security but also inflict wider property damage.

-There are different types of office security systems, such as third-party security contractors, an office employee collaborative system or a dedicated security personnel at the door—depending on the cost and the level of the office assets.
+There are different types of office security systems, such as third-party security contractors, an office-employee collaborative system, or a dedicated security personnel at the door—depending on the cost and the level of the office assets.

 In this way, apart from the regular benefits of electronic access control systems, you also get a cost-effective office security solution that will work on just one door and can scale up indefinitely.

-- High quality physical access equipment like intelligent locks, controllers, keypads etc.
+- High-quality physical access equipment like intelligent locks, controllers, keypads, etc.

 Think of the purpose and the size of your business.
 Will you grant access only to employees or to some of the customers, too?
 Start from the possibilities of the physical materials in use at your small company - a wooden or a glass door will require different infrastructure than one made of steel.
-Is there anyone else who has a say in your small company security, such as a fire inspection?
+Is there anyone else who has a say in your small company's security, such as a fire inspector?
 Do you run intermittent security checks on an independent contract?